 In some jurisdictions the casino sector is a state monopoly, such as in Monaco and the Province of Ontario, in Canada6.
 Alternatively a single gambling license is given to the private entrepreneur to operate the sector as a private monopoly such as in Malaysia and Macau.
 Having a state monopoly does not mean that there is just one casino.
 It is common to have a number of casinos that are geographically dispersed.
-Either the government or the monopolist will operate the industry like a multi-plant monopoly.
-In this case the monopolist, in order to maximize profits, will operate each casino at a level of output where its average costs are minimized, equation (12).
-If there are no taxes, $t^=0$, $T^=0$, the expression (8) for marginal costs becomes,
+Either the government or a private monopolist will operate the industry like a multi-plant monopoly.
+In this case the government, in order to maximize profits, will operate each casino at a level of output where its average costs are minimized, equation (12).
+If there are no taxes, t=0, T=0, the expression (8) for marginal costs becomes,